-Items included in the financial statements of individual Group companies are measured in the currency of the primary economic environment in which a given company operates (the "functional currency").
-The consolidated financial statements are presented in the Polish zloty, which is the functional currency of the Parent Company and the presentation currency of the Group.
+Items contained in the Company's financial statements are measured in the currency of the primary economic environment in which the entity operates ("functional currency").
+The financial statements are presented in the Polish zloty, which is the functional currency and the presentation currency of the Company.